 Taking a fish oil supplement is a great way to boost your omega 3 fatty acid intake.
-Sure, you can get a good amount of omega 3’s from diet alone, but supplementing helps you get the amount you need to see the best results.
+You can get a good amount of omega 3’s from diet alone, but supplementing helps you get the amount you need to see the best results.

-There are too many fish oil products in the market.
-How do you know which one to choose?
-The good news is that we’ve done all the work for you.
-In this comprehensive guide, you will learn the benefits of omega 3, what to look for when buying, and the top products to choose.
+In this comprehensive guide, you will learn the benefits of omega 3, what to look for when buying an omega 3 fish oil supplement, and the top products to choose from.

 Benefits of Taking Omega 3 Supplements